Production3000/mvp3000esp/doc/sensor_module.md

 ### Settings Available via the Web Interface

-The module web interface can be disabled as a whole during compile time.

-    xmoduleSensor.enableContentModuleNetWeb = false;

 #### Sample averaging

 The number of data samples that should be averaged before the data is reported.
 Default value is 10 samples.